G11-999/kiwiq/docs/design_docs/workflow_service/guides/nodes/merge_aggregate_node_guide.md

                 *   `fail_node`: Stop the node and report an error.
         *   **`post_merge_transformations`** (Object, Optional): Apply calculations/transformations *after* merging is complete.
             *   **Dictionary Results:** Maps `destination_key` names (dot-notation supported) to transformation rules.
 Multiple transformations can target different keys.
             *   **Non-Dictionary Results:** Maps arbitrary keys to transformation rules. **Caveat: Only the first transformation listed in this dictionary will be applied** to the single, final non-dictionary value.
-Others are ignored.
+Others are ignored. **Correction:** Transformations are applied **sequentially** based on their order in the `post_merge_transformations` dictionary.
+The output of one transformation becomes the input for the next.
             *   Each rule specifies:
                 *   `operation_type` (String): The calculation/transformation.
 Common types:
                     *   `average`: Calculates average (uses internal count of merged items for that key).
                     *   `multiply`, `divide`, `add`, `subtract`: Basic arithmetic (requires `operand`).
                     *   `recursive_flatten_list`: Flattens a potentially nested list into a single level.
 Expects the input value to be a list.
+                    *   `limit_list`: Truncates a list to keep only the first N items (requires numeric `operand`).
+Expects the input value to be a list.
+                    *   `sort_list`: Sorts a list.
+Specify the key (optional, dot-notation for nested keys in dictionaries, can be a list of keys for multi-level sort) and order (`ascending` or `descending`) in the `operand` dictionary. `None` values (both `None` items and items where the sort key resolves to `None`) are always placed at the end of the sorted list, regardless of the specified order.
                 *   `operand` (Any): Value needed for arithmetic operations.
         *   **`transformation_error_strategy`** (String): How to handle errors during transformations (e.g., `divide` by zero).
 Default is `skip_operation`.
 Same options as `error_strategy`.